The Salzillo Museum, Museo Salzillo, Murcia

 The Museo Salzillo, the Salzillo Museum

-Francisco Salzillo is one of Murcias most emblematic sculptors, working at a time when the exuberance of baroque art and architecture was changing the city, coinciding with a time of frantic economic and social expansion.
+Francisco Salzillo is a name synonymous with Baroque sculpture in Murcia, working at a time when the exuberance and drama of Baroque art and architecture was changing the city during a period of notable economic and social expansion.

 Click here to read an introduction to Francisco Salzillo, Click Francisco Salzillo

-His works are so important that a museum has been dedicated to his lifetime, incorporating the Iglesia de Nuestro Padre Jesús Nazareno, the headquarters of the Real y Muy Ilustre Cofradía de Nuestro Padre Jesús Nazareno which holds the famous pasos carried in the Good Friday procession of Semana Santa, known as La Procesión de los Salzillos.
+Salzillo is recognised as the most important sculptor working in Murcia during this period and a museum has been dedicated to his lifetime and works, incorporating the Iglesia de Nuestro Padre Jesús Nazareno, the headquarters of the Real y Muy Ilustre Cofradía de Nuestro Padre Jesús Nazareno.
+This Cofradía owns some of the most important remaining works by Salzillo, the pasos (sculptures) carried in the Good Friday procession of Semana Santa ( Easter week), known as La Procesión de los Salzillos, the procession of the Salzillos.
 This is one of the most important processions of the Easter week, and is certainly one of the most popular for spectators.

-If you´re not able to be in Murcia to witness the procession, make a point of visiting this museum to gauge a feeling of the artist and the power of the pasos, strong, exuberant and expressive examples of the best in baroque sculpture.
+If attending the procession is not an option, then make a point of visiting this museum to guage a feeling of the artist and the power of the pasos, strong, exuberant and expressive examples of the best in Baroque sculpture.

-Also on display is the Belén, the nativity scene sculpted for the Marqués de Riquelme, a magnificent work comprising 556 pieces which is one of the most important beléns in Spain and certainly the most significant in Murcia.
+Also on display is an extensive Belén, a traditional nativity scene sculpted for the Marqués de Riquelme, a magnificent work comprising 556 pieces which is one of the most important beléns in Spain and certainly the most significant in Murcia.

 The Salzillo Museum, Museo Salzillo